 - My Account

-On this date in 1865, Shaw University in Raleigh, North Carolina, a private, coeducational institution, was founded.
-Shaw is the first Historically Black College and Universities (HBCU) founded in the South, and one of over 100 in the America.
+On this date in 1865, Shaw University in Raleigh, North Carolina was founded.
+Shaw was the first Historically Black College and Universities (HBCU) founded in the South.

 Its Center for Alternative Programs of Education (CAPE) allows students in nine cities across North Carolina the opportunity to pursue an academic degree through flexible course scheduling, independent study, and credit for prior learning experiences.
 The Southern Association of Colleges and Schools accredits Shaw University.